The Shadow (rapper): Background

 Yoav Eliasi was born in Safed, Israel.
-His parents are of both Ashkenazi Jewish (Romanian-Jewish) and Mizrahi Jewish (Persian-Jewish) descent.
+His parents are of both of Ashkenazi Jewish (Romanian-Jewish) and Mizrahi Jewish (Persian-Jewish) descent.
 His family relocated to Tel Aviv two years later.
 By his teenage years he had formed a deep bond with Kobi "Subliminal" Shimoni, and the two began performing together at hip-hop shows.

 After finishing his mandatory military service in the IDF, he decided to stay on.
 This is where his rap name allegedly derives from.
 The official TACT Records profile says that Yoav Eliasi was in an elite undercover unit where he could not show his face, though in an interview with Yehoram Gaon on Channel 1, Eliasi claims that he was a M'faked Mishma'at ("Discipline Officer").

 Political activism

-In July 2014, Eliasi was a central organiser of a right-wing confrontation on a demonstration by Israeli left-wing anti-war protesters opposing Operation Protective Edge against Gaza.
+According to Haaretz:The Shadow and Subliminal's peak popularity is behind them – the duo reached platinum status in Israel nearly two decades ago, in the early 2000s.
+Now, Eliassi is better known for his ultra-nationalist politics than for his music.
+He has built a massive online following through posts that frequently target Arabs, leftists, LGBTQ Israelis and asylum seekers, often skirting the line of explicit incitement while unleashing a torrent of hate speech from his followers, who call themselves "The Shadow's Lions."In July 2014, Eliasi was a central organiser of a right-wing confrontation on a demonstration by Israeli left-wing anti-war protesters opposing Operation Protective Edge against Gaza.
 An editorial in Haaretz described him as "the dangerous product of incessant incitement by extreme right-wing elements."